bryanveloso/errors/README.markdown

     ErrorDocument 504 /errors/504.html
     ErrorDocument 505 /errors/505.html

 Should work that way for any shared server environment, although slapping these in your `httpd.conf` might work just as well.

+To make things easier (on me), the error documents use SSI.
+So you can edit `/errors/ssi/header.html` and `/errors/ssi/footer.html` to suit your needs.
+There is a CSS file referenced to make the error pages pretty that pulls off of my S3 server, you can choose to use it or replace it with your own.

+Finally, there is an `.htaccess` file that sits at the root of _this_ directory.
+In it, you should change the following from the defaults I have in place:

+    SetEnv TZ America/Los_Angeles
+    SetEnv SERVER_ADMIN servers@revyver.com